HopeSailor/UTD24_ScholarHypergraph/README.md

-# Scientific Collaborator Recommendation via Hypergraph Embedding

 This is the official codebase for our paper:

 > **Scientific Collaborator Recommendation via Hypergraph Embedding**
-> Xiaochen Wang, Wensheng Huang, Butian Zhao, and Shijuan Li (The paper is currently under review.
-A full version of the codebase will be released upon acceptance)
+> Xiaochen Wang, Wensheng Huang, Butian Zhao, Yi Bu, and Shijuan Li (The paper is currently under submission, a full version of the codebase will be released upon acceptance)

 ## Introduction